imVSaini/wp-quickstart/README.md

 1. Username: `root`
 2. Password: `(leave blank)`

-After starting your Docker containers, you can access phpMyAdmin by navigating to the appropriate URL [`http://localhost:8080/`](http://localhost:8080/).
+After starting your Docker containers, you can access phpMyAdmin by navigating to the appropriate URL: [`http://localhost:8080/`](http://localhost:8080/)

 ## Next Steps